 Flare can be minimized by roll design procedures.
 However, it can’t be completely eliminated except by subjecting the metal to stretch forming or to a stress-relieving anneal.

-Meanwhile, annealing is the treatment of a metal by heating it, then cooling it to room temperature.
+Meanwhile, annealing is the treatment of a metal by heating it and then cooling it to room temperature.
 This process improves ductility and reduces brittleness.
 Most importantly, it relieves stresses absorbed by the metal during roll forming.

-Your designer and manufacturing partner should always take end flare into consideration for roll formed product and tooling design!
+Your designer and manufacturing partner should always consider end flare when designing roll formed products and tooling!

 Roll Forming Design Guide for Springback Compensation